 Attribute or parameter properties

-The following table describes the default attribute (parameter) properties available in PATROL, ProactiveNet, and TrueSight Operations Management.
+The following table explains the default attribute (parameter) properties available in BMC PATROL and BMC ProactiveNet Performance Management.

 The application class under which this parameter is displayed.

 Language used to create the command this parameter executes.

 Example: PATROL Script Language (PSL)